-- Glass Jar (if honey is in a plastic container) - cover is optional and if you use one, make sure you don't put it on the car very tight, keep it loose
+- Glass Jar (if honey is in a plastic container) - cover is optional and if you use one, make sure you don't put it on the jar very tight, keep it loose

 - Saucepan / Pot / an Asparagus Pot also works GREAT for this as it will use much less water

-We will be using the stove top, I do not know if you can use a microwave to do this, but I wouldn't think so.
+We will be using the stove top, I do not know if you can use a microwave to do this, but I would think you could.

 Step 2: Move to Glass Jar and Heat

 If your honey is in a plastic jar, move it into a glass one.
 You need to be able to put it in a pan of water on the stove.
 I used a knife to stab the crystallized honey and scooped out what I could with a spoon that fit through the mouth of the container.

 Once it is transferred to the glass container, put it in a pot of water on the stove.
 Now turn the stove on to low to medium heat.
 You want it barely simmering, no boiling [mine got a bit too hot at one point (started to try to boil) and the jar was trying to dance around in the pan so I turned it down until it stopped doing that].
 Do not submerge the whole jar.
 I recommend having the water level up to the level of the honey if you can.
 Also, it is good to avoid having the jar sit on the bottom of the pan by using a trivet as sharpstick suggested in the comments.
 If you use an asparagus pot, it already has a nice basket in it you can put the jar on :)

 Note: If you put the lid on, like I did, make sure it isn't super tight, you want to make sure air can escape and the jar doesn't explode.